Quick Overview of Everest Base Camp Trekking Facts

 If you are physically and mentally fit, and ready for the trek and even so you are still unsure because of the lack of trekking experience in the high-altitude environment.
 The power is in your hand to decide whether or not to be part of this electrifying adventure.
 Every year hundreds of novice trekkers make their way to this incredible adventure journey and successfully finished the trek without any issue.
 If you train your body 3 – 4 months prior to the actual trekking days, then reaching the base camp of Everest will be a child’s play.

 When it comes to training your body, it is better to start training three to four months ahead.
 Everest Trek is a moderate trekking area, so a basic training schedule will do the trek.
-Usually, you can go for light exercise like aerobic for an hour every day is sufficient to enjoy the EBC Trekking.
-Adding to the schedule you can Train for the hike, buy yourself hiking boots, and schedule a 1-hour hike in your schedule for each day.
+Usually, you can go for light exercise like aerobics for an hour every day is sufficient to enjoy the EBC Trekking.
+Adding to the schedule you can Train for the hike, buy yourself hiking boots and schedule a 1-hour hike in your schedule for each day.
 You can hike and walk around your city which is very beneficial for your Everest trek.
 Always relax your mind while hiking and think of great things to do while you will be doing a trek.
 This could help you with Mental conditioning which will help you throughout your trek.

 What should you carry for Everest Base Camp Trek?

-The trip can associate with one and a half weeks to about fourteen days or more.
+The trip can associate from one and a half weeks to about fourteen days or more.
 The packing list relies a little upon which season you need to travel.
 In the event that you are wanting to travel in the colder time of year, you need to add a couple of more layers of garments.
 While for the stormy season, waterproof pressing pinion wheels are an absolute necessity.

 Trekking in the high Himalayan areas of Nepal requires well-planned preparation.
 While preparing for your trekking days, many travelers are bound to get confused about the things they need to carry and what they don’t require?
 With very little knowledge about the trekking trails, beginner trekkers find the planning task to be more daunting than the actual trek itself.